Multi-Node Inference

 Prerequisites

-- Kubernetes cluster with Kthena installed and volcano installed
+- Kubernetes cluster with Kthena and Volcano installed

 - Access to the Kthena examples repository